the-alpha-team03/alpha-project/sdp.md

 Planning the Sprints.
 Writing the code and implementing features.
 Retrospective meetings to discuss what went well, what could be improved and identifying action items for next sprint.
+Please Note that if any bugs identified in testing phase, fixing of those issues will proceed paralelly along with testing.

 * Quality Assurance Testing (03/25/2024 - 04/02/2024):
 Designing test cases and scenarios.